midnightntwrk/midnight-wallet/typescript/packages/dapp-connector-api/docs/api/README.md

 ## Getting the wallet state

-To get the wallet state, simply call the `state()` api method, which returns a promise with the [DAppConnectorWalletState](interfaces/DAppConnectorWalletState.md) object as follows:
+To get the wallet state, call the `state()` API method, which will return a promise with the [DAppConnectorWalletState](interfaces/DAppConnectorWalletState.md) object as follows:

 ```ts
 try {